hikyuu/QtScrcpy/docs/DEVELOP.md

 However, the roles are reversed at the network level:

- - the client opens a server socket and listen on a port before starting the server,
+ - the client opens a server m_socket and listen on a port before starting the server,
  - the server connects to the client.